Things to do in Moray

 One of the most popular things to do is watch dolphins in the Moray Firth.
 Keep a look out while on any coastal walk or visit the dolphin spotting hotspots of Burghead and Spey Bay (home to the Scottish Dolphin Centre).
 A popular activity is to take a trip on a Wildlife & Dolphin spotting boat which also operate in the Moray Firth.

-Discover a beautiful coastline with lovely, sandy beaches.
-They are often uncrowded and peaceful.
+Discover a beautiful coastline with many lovely, sandy beaches.
+It was once names They are often uncrowded and peaceful.

 Scotland is peppered with castles and Moray Speyside is no exception with many to explore including ruined castles and stately homes.

 The Speyside whisky region is home to many of the best know single malt distilleries including Glenlivet, Macallan and Glenfiddich and there are others to visit including Benromach, Glenfarclas and Cragganmore.
 Find out more about their history, tours and how to get to them.

 From coastal golfing delights to the rolling countryside of Speyside, the area has plenty of golf courses to enjoy.
 Playing golf is a popular activity for tourists and locals alike with excellent courses and good value green fees.
 Combine golfing and dolphin spotting with one of our coastal golf courses.

 With a beautiful coastline and unspoiled countryside, the region offers some excellent and unique photographic opportunities.
 From old bridges to beach huts to castles to tranquil harbours.

 If you are visiting in the summer months, look out for the chance to attend one of the Highland Games.
 You can watch events including Hammer Throwing, Tossing the Caber, Running and Highland Dancing.